Discerning Authenticity from the “Core”: How to Identify a Source Candle Factory at a Glance When Buying Candles?

 3. Assessing Qualification Logic via “Hard Indicators”

-Check equipment and reports, reject “shell companies.”
+Check your candle supplier’s equipment and reports, reject “shell companies.”

 Shijiazhuang Zhongya Candle Co., Ltd.